ebzzry/ebzzry.github.io/src/fallacies.md

 Presuming that the source information is indeed invalid, it doesn’t render the argument that person A is presenting to be invalid, too.
-This is related to argument by origins.
+This is related to appeal to origins.